 Information on the BQE

-What is the BQE
+What is the BQE?

-The BQE is the Department of Philosophy’s basic qualifying examination, which every graduate student, as a condition for advancement to classified status.
+The BQE is the Department of Philosophy’s basic qualifying examination, which every graduate student is required to pass as a condition for advancement to classified status.
 The purpose of the BQE is to ensure that department students and graduates have adequate basic skills prerequisite for the successful study of philosophy at an advanced level as well as related pursuits such as teaching at the community college level or entering a Ph.D. program in philosophy.
 The BQE also provides the student with feedback as to their current knowledge and abilities in philosophy.
 The BQE is a pass/no-pass examination given twice in the academic year, once in the fall semester and once in the spring semester.
 The exam consists of two parts: a Text portion and an Analytic portion.
 The duration of each portion of the test is three hours, and sections are taken on different days.
 Examples of test questions and answers are included below.

-How the BQE Differs From Course Work
+How the BQE Differs from Coursework

 The BQE serves as a distinct requirement for the MA incorpoated into the requirements for advancement from conditionally classifed to classifed status with the university, and for advancement to candidacy.
 It also represents a distinct evaluation of a student’s philosophical skills and abilities.
 Course work helps students to develop their abilities to read and comprehend philosophical materials, explicate and critically evaluate philosophical positions as well as the arguments offered for and against them, and to place these in a broader context of the philosophical literature.
 The BQE exams differ from course work in that students interact with philosophic works or passages without the explicit guidance and feedback of instructors.
 The department feels that the ability to understand and critically evaluate philosophical positions, concepts, and arguments as a relatively autonomous scholar–both as one encounters them, and during the course of extended study–is a fundamental prerequisite for successful completion of MA and Ph.D. programs, philosophical research, and teaching professionally.